Ananym/welcome-to-nexus/economy/crafting.md

 ### Woodcutting

 Buy (many) axes from Splinter at 136/188 in the Wilderness and swing them at trees in a grove, such as the one in south of the Wilderness at 111/178.
+Clans will usually have their own grove for you to use.
 There's no way to speed this up or decrease axe break rate.

 ### Mining